All Episodes

 Whatever it is, they have no interest in getting to the truth.

-They certainly have no interest in holding Chinese communists accountable for all the pain and hardship hardship they inflicted on the American people in the civilized world.
+They certainly have no interest in holding Chinese communists accountable for all the pain and hardship they inflicted on the American people in the civilized world.

 Yeah, listen, we all live through the same thing.

-I mean, it's amazing, you know, people lying about me, you know, a saying that I advocated things that I never advocated, never even talked about.
+I mean, it's amazing, you know, people lying about me, you know, saying that I advocated things that I never advocated, never even talked about.

-And they just make it up out of whole cloth and you know, just to slam and slander.
+And they just make it up out of whole cloth and, you know, just to slam and slander.

-Um, you know, so at the end of the day, this is important because we're watching China.
+You know, so at the end of the day, this is important because we're watching China.

 We see their territorial ambitions on display as they continue to fly their fighter jets over Taiwan.

-I don't think Joe Biden will lift a finger to help Taiwan if that quote moment of re-unification as China calls it occurs.
+I don't think Joe Biden will lift a finger to help Taiwan if that, quote, moment of reunification, as China calls it, occurs.

-Uh we see what they're doing with intellectual property theft.
+We see what they're doing with intellectual property theft.

-Uh, we see their unfair trade practices.
+We see their unfair trade practices.

 You mentioned the Chinese balloon.